How to take Wegovy in 7 easy steps

 If you were hesitant about trying Wegovy due to it being an injectable medicine, we hope this guide has convinced you otherwise.
 Injecting your weekly dose of Wegovy is both simple and safe, as long as you follow the instructions carefully.

-Better yet, there’s no need to deliberate over what needles you need to buy as they’ll all be provided for you, along with your monthly lot of pre-filled pens.
+Better yet, there’s no need to deliberate over what needles you need to buy as they’ll all be provided for you, along with your monthly pre-filled pen.
 So, what are you waiting for?